 Easy to Create

 With the availability of eBook creation software, it has become very easy to create an interactive textbook.
+You can now learn how to create a digital textbook in no time.
 They are even quite simple to operate, with drag and drop widgets and customizable layouts.
-Here’s our list of the 8 best eBook creation software.

 Easy to Publish

 These software tools also allow you to publish the content.
-The main concern while publishing content is the quality of the final output which will be accessed by students.
+The main concern while you create a textbook is the quality of the final output which will be accessed by students.
 With these online tools, publishers can preview what the final output would look like and then hit the publish button after being completely satisfied with the result.
 And if you find a typo in the text after publishing, it can be easily corrected later.

 Easy to Deliver